Missing in action. The on-pack QR code

 Microsoft of all companies decided it was wise to have a QR code on the roof of a taxi.
 It was delightfully bonkers and completely pointless.

 I remember finding one on the inside sole of one of my trainers.
-There were so many examples of QR silliness that web sites cropped up, showcasing the most ludicrous examples.

 Since those heady days, we’ve seen a distinct cooling in enthusiasm for the much mocked QR code.
 I’m certainly not seeing as many of them these days.